Work Site Scaffolding Safety

 By Alliant

-The majority of scaffold accidents on the construction site are caused by falls, slipping or being struck by an object from above.
-All of these accidents can be prevented by taking the proper precautions.
+The majority of scaffold accidents on construction sites are caused by falls, slipping or being struck by an object from above.
+However, these accidents can be prevented by taking the proper precautions.
 Here’s how.

 General Safety Tips

-• Never move, dismantle or alter a scaffold unless under the supervision of a competent person qualified in scaffold erection, moving, dismantling or alteration.
+- Never move, dismantle or alter a scaffold unless under the supervision of a competent person who is qualified in scaffold erection, moving, dismantling or alteration.

-• Keep scaffold loads below maximum capacity and remove equipment when the scaffold is not in use.
+- Keep scaffold loads below their rated maximum capacity and remove equipment when the scaffold is not in use.

-• Be alert for bad weather.
-High winds and driving rain and snow can be dangerous when working at high levels.
+- Be alert for bad weather.
+High winds, driving rain and snow can be dangerous when working at high levels.

 Protection for Those Below

-• There must be a 3½” high toe board to prevent items falling off a scaffold.
+- There must be a minimum 3½” high toe board to prevent items falling off a scaffold.
 If items on the scaffold are taller than 3½” (above the toe board), other systems, like debris nets, must be used to catch falling tools or materials.

-• Never walk under or near the scaffold if roped off when work is being performed above.
+- Never walk under or near the scaffold if it is roped off when work is being performed above.

 Fall Protection Basics

-To help protect employees against potential falls, fall protection is needed when working ten feet or more above a lower level in most states or (7.5 feet in California), and typically consists of either a personal fall arrest system or guardrail systems, depending on the job.
+To help protect employees against potential falls, fall protection is needed when working on scaffolding at heights of ten feet or more above a lower level (or 7.5 feet in California), and typically consists of either a personal fall arrest system or guardrail systems, depending on the job.
 If using a fall arrest system, consider:

-• Always attach lanyards to a vertical lifeline, horizontal lifeline or scaffold structural member designed or engineered for such use.
+- Always attach lanyards to a vertical lifeline, horizontal lifeline or scaffold structural member that is specifically designed or engineered for fall arrest use.

-• If you using a vertical lifeline, make sure that employees are fastened to a fixed safe point of anchorage, independent of the scaffold.
-This includes structural members of buildings, but not standpipes, vents, electrical conduit, etc. They may give way under the force of a fall.
+- If using a vertical lifeline, make sure that employees are fastened to a fixed safe point of anchorage, independent of the scaffold.
+This includes structural members of buildings, but not standpipes, vents, electrical conduits, etc. They may give way under the force of a fall.

 When working on scaffolding, make employee safety the top priority!